wndrfl/wonderpress-theme/README.md

 1. Download the theme into your Wordpress installation
 1. Run `$ npm install`
-1. Static Kit will automatically be installed and prepared in the `/static` directory
+1. Static Kit will automatically be installed and prepared in the theme directory
-1. Navigate to `/static` and run `$ gulp`
+1. Run `$ gulp`